House numbering: North America

 Even within these systems, there are also two ways to define the starting point for the numbering system.
 Some places will start the numbering system at the start of the street itself.
-Other places will define a numbering system based on a defined point or line, such as a municipal or county boundary, a physical barrier separating a community's sides such as a body of water, or a defined intersection near the center of the municipality, with numbers increasing generally as one gets further from the baseline, regardless of where streets start or stop.
+Other places will define a numbering system based on a defined point or line, such as a municipal or county boundary, a physical barrier separating a community's sides such as a body of water, or a defined intersection near the centre of the municipality, with numbers increasing generally as one gets further from the baseline, regardless of where streets start or stop.
 Some communities use a railroad through a community as the numerical starting point.
 Addresses in many cites using a defined point or line roughly follow Cartesian coordinates.